CloudCommandos/exercises/orchestrate-containers/collab.md

 # Container Orchestrator
 Docker provides the platform to build, ship and run containers.
-However, what happen when you have multiple containers that you would like to run across multiple servers.
+However, what happens when you have multiple containers that you would like to run across multiple servers?
 Manually managing all the containers manually would be a tedious work.
-To resolve this issue, container orchestrator comes in play.
+To resolve this issue, container orchestrator comes into play.

-Container orchestrator automates the process of deployment, management, networking, scaling and availability of the containers.
+Container orchestrator automates the process of deployment, management, networking, scaling and availability of containers.

-Some of the features that a container orchestrator have that Docker doesn't.
+Some of the features that a container orchestrator have that Docker does not:

 * Container scheduling
 * Service discovery